LUT University

 Lappeenranta-Lahti University of Technology LUT (Finnish: Lappeenrannan-Lahden teknillinen yliopisto LUT), better known by the abbreviation LUT University (Finnish: LUT-yliopisto) is a Finnish public research university which was established in 1969.
 The university's Lappeenranta campus is situated on the shore of lake Saimaa – the 4th largest lake in Europe.
 LUT University's second campus is in the Finnish city of Lahti.
 The university also has research units in the Finnish cities of Mikkeli and Kouvola, as well as a regional office in Brussels, Belgium.

-LUT University is a University of Technology, meaning that the institution specializes its academics and research in the fields of engineering and technology.
-The university also has a school of business and a department of social sciences.
-LUT University specializes in renewable technology, clean water and energy, combatting climate change and finding sustainable engineering solutions.
+LUT University is split into two schools of engineering and technology, a school of business and a department of social sciences.
+The schools focus on renewable and sustainable technologies such as clean water and air, renewable energy, circular economy and the impact of technology on society.